lboaretto/django-url-tracker/README.rst

 push the finished feature to github and open a pull request form the branch.

-If you make a change to models.py that requires a database migration, use `python manage.py schemamigration url_tracker --auto` to create a south migration.
+If you make a change to models.py that requires a database migration, use ``django-mini.py -p --app url_tracker --app south schemamigration url_tracker --auto`` to create a south migration.